Joanne Roberts, Ph.D.

 B.A., New York University; M.A. and Ph.D., New York University

-Focused on evaluating policies and programs designed to promote the cognitive and social development of children and the well-being of women and families, with an emphasis on policies and practices regarding the field of early care and education.
+Focused on evaluating policies and programs designed to promote cognitive and social development of children and wellbeing of women and families, with emphasis on field of early care and education.

-Joanne Roberts is a lifespan developmental psychologist interested in the cognitive, language and social development of young children.
-She is particularly focused on the early care and education of young children and ways in which to enhance early care and education policies and practices, as well as parenting practices that foster children's developmental outcomes.
+Joanne Roberts, Ph.D. is a lifespan developmental psychologist interested in the cognitive, language and social development of young children.
+A member of the Work, Families, & Children Research Group at WCW, she is particularly focused on the early care and education of young children and ways in which to enhance early care and education policies and practices as well as parenting practices that foster children's developmental outcomes.